cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The hash2base(msg) function maps a string msg of any length into an element of a field F. This function is parametrized by the field F ({{bg-curves}}) and by H, a cryptographic hash function that outputs b bits.

-At a high level, for q = p^m the order of F, hash2base(msg) outputs a vector of m elements, each an integer modulo p (see {{bg-curves}} for a brief discussion of representing elements in extension fields).

 ## Security and performance considerations